 A tropical wave is a type of trough i.e. an elongated area of relatively lower air pressure that is typically oriented north to south.
 It moves east to west across the tropical easterlies.
 Tropical waves are also called African Easterly Waves or Tropical Easterly Waves.

-Generally, these waves are inverted troughs of low-pressure, seen as an inverted v-pattern in satellite imagery.
+Generally, these waves are inverted troughs of low pressure, seen as an inverted v-pattern in satellite imagery.
 These tropical waves can have a few points of origin.
 However, these troughs of low pressure are designated by the National Hurricane Center when there is clear origin from convection in Northern Africa and the African Easterly Jet.
-Other local and regional organizations can sometimes apply these definitions to surface to low-level troughs generated in the East Atlantic near Western Africa, or in the Gulf of Guinea.
+Other local and regional organizations can sometimes apply these definitions to surface to low-level troughs generated in the East Atlantic near Western Africa or the Gulf of Guinea.

 This may come across to the layman as pedantic, as the impacts of locally heavy rainfall, thunderstorms, and gusty winds are possible regardless of designation.
 However, the designation is significant to Trinidad and Tobago because the passage of the first Tropical Wave (or the first time the ITCZ modulates across T&T) signals the start of the rainy season for the islands.
 Following the passage of the first true tropical wave, as designated by either the National Hurricane Center or by the discretion of the Trinidad and Tobago Meteorological Service, the rainy season is declared.